Loch64/ResearchProject/README.md

 # Semester 3 HES Undergraduate Research Project: Dynamics of Small Solar System Bodies

-## Orbital Simulations of the Haumea Family
-Contains the final paper of the project.
+_Strong text_ Orbital Simulations of the Haumea Family Contains the final paper of the project.

 ## HES Undergraduate Scholarship Report 2020